-While volatile organic compound (VOC) regulations have tightened over the years, asphalt roofing products have kept pace.
-Asphalt roofing products and the coatings and adhesives used in the installation and maintenance of these roof systems continue to provide long-term performance on the roof while achieving compliance with the wide variety of VOC regulations that exist throughout North America.
+While volatile organic compound (VOC) regulations have tightened over the years, there continue to be compliant adhesive, cement, primer, and coating options available for the installation and maintenance of asphalt roofing systems.
+Asphalt roofing systems—installed and maintained with VOC-compliant adhesives, cements, primers, and coatings—continue to provide long-term performance on the roof while achieving compliance with a wide variety of VOC regulations that exist throughout North America.

 Background on VOC Regulations

-When in contact with sunlight, nitrogen oxides (NOx) and VOCs may combine to produce ozone.
-The National Ambient Air Quality Standards (NAAQS), and specifically the ozone NAAQS, outline the acceptable levels of ozone.
+When exposed to sunlight, nitrogen oxides (NOx) and VOCs combine to produce ozone.
+The U.S. Environmental Protection Agency (EPA) has prescribed National Ambient Air Quality Standards (NAAQS) for ozone to protect the public health, with an adequate margin of safety, including the health of at-risk populations, and protect the public welfare from adverse effects.
 A region in which ground-level ozone is found to exceed the NAAQS is said to be in “nonattainment.”
-Once a state or region is found to be in nonattainment, that area is required to submit a State Implementation Plan (SIP) outlining the regulatory actions that will be taken to come into attainment.
+Once a state or region is found to be in nonattainment, that area is required to submit a State Implementation Plan (SIP) setting the regulatory actions that will be taken to come into attainment.

 Primary Rules Affecting Roofing Products